davesque/s/README.md

 If everything is working, `s` should be available on the command line.  `s` will default to using `$HOME/.bin` as your script directory.
-If you want to change this, add the following somewhere in your `zshrc` or `bashrc`:
+If you want to change this, add the following somewhere in your `bashrc`:

 ```bash
 export S_BIN_PATH=<path to bin directory>